Social Christian Party (Brazil)

-The Social Christian Party (Partido Social Cristão, PSC) is a Christian-conservative political party in Brazil.
+The Social Christian Party (Partido Social Cristão, PSC) was a Christian-conservative political party in Brazil.

 In the 2018 election, the party elected 2 Governors, 1 Senator, 9 Federal Deputies and 30 State Deputies.

 In 2022, it announced plans to merge with Podemos.
+The merge was approved by the Superior Electoral Court on 15 June 2023.

 History

 The party was founded in 1985, as a Christian democratic party.
 The party supported Fernando Collor de Mello in the presidential election of 1989, and in 1990, the party won first place in the state election for Alagoas, the home state of then-President Collor.
 However, from 1994, the party declined: its candidates repeatedly lost votes, surpassing only those from far-left parties, who originated from rebel wings of the Workers Party without popular support.
 The PSC did not elect more than 3 representatives in the three subsequent elections.

 Former President Jair Bolsonaro is a former member of the party.

 He joined the party in March 2016 to run for president in 2018.
 With that analysts pointed out that the party was in an increasingly right-wing movement; starting as a centre-right Christian democratic party, then adopting more conservative agenda and towards a nationalist platform.

 However, Bolsonaro disagreed with Pastor Everaldo regarding the municipal elections alliance of PSC within PCdoB in Maranhão and joined the PSL.